nextcloud/documentation/admin_manual/installation/windows_installation.rst

 .. note:: You must move the data directory outside of your public root (See
           advanced installation settings)

-This section describes how to install ownCloud on Windows with :abbr:`IIS (Internet Information Services)`.
+This section describes how to install ownCloud on Windows with IIS (Internet Information Services).

 These instructions assume that you have a standard, non-IIS enabled Windows machine using Windows 7 or Server 2008.
 After enabling IIS, the procedures are